anyoptimization/pymoo/docs/source/algorithms/moo/age.md

 ```

 .. meta::
-   :description: An implementation of AGE-MOEA algorithm to solve many-objective optimization problems without using on reference directions.
+   :description: An implementation of AGE-MOEA algorithm to solve many-objective optimization problems without using reference directions.
 The algorithm estimates the shape of the Pareto front to provide a better way to compute proximity to ideal point and crowding distance.

 +++